duke-alibubu/Go_Notes/Variadic Funcs/Notes.md

 ## How it works beneath
 - The way variadic functions work is by converting the variable number of arguments to a slice of the type of the variadic parameter.

+## Passing a slice to a variadic func
+- Have to suffice the slice with `...`.